Course leader: Lin Lin

 University degree in medicine, dentistry, nursing, or master’s degree in other fields and/or postgraduate research fellows (PhD students and research-year medical students).

-Recommended knowledge for participation:
+Recommended knowledge for participation (if any):

 Genetics, molecular biology, cell biology, genomics, bioinformatics